-Although we have been a fixture in West Haven for more than 73 years, I am often asked, “What exactly is the West Haven Community House?”
+Although we have been a fixture in West Haven for more than 75 years, I am often asked, “What exactly is The West Haven Community House?”
 It is a question with many answers.

 If you ask the parent of a pre-school child in our Head Start program, they might say that we carefully guided their child’s first steps into the wonderful and exciting world of education.

-For parents whose children are enrolled in our School Age Programs, they might say that we gave them “peace of mind” in knowing that we provided a safe and healthy environment where their child was enriched while having fun.
+For parents whose children are enrolled in our Children & Youth Services programs, they might say that we gave them “peace of mind” in knowing that we provided a safe and healthy environment where their child was enriched while having fun.

 For the relatives of adult clients with learning disabilities, we might be described as a “trusted family partner,” ensuring that their loved one was safe, happy and able to build upon their independent living skills, as well as experience the community at-large around them.